elebail202/Function_Documentation/documentation.md

 One file looks like missing when we run this function : 'results_flat.m'.
 So I tried to figure out when should this file be created.
 It appears that this file is created in the function 'main_flat.m'.

-I added at the beginning, line 17 :
+I added at the beginning of 'results_flat.m', line 17 :
 ```matlab
     load T2maps
 ```